 A more recent publication of this set of statistics is available: Statistics on Pensioners in Finland

-The data is per year-end 2016 and based on joint statistics of the Finnish Centre for Pensions and the Social Insurance Institution of Finland (Kela).
+The data is per year-end 2017 and based on joint statistics of the Finnish Centre for Pensions and Kela.

-The average monthly pension of people who live in Finland depicts the average monthly pension of people living in Finland who receive an earnings-related or a national pension.
-The figures exclude persons who receive a part-time pension, a partial old-age pension or only a survivors’ pension.
+The average monthly pension of people who live in Finland depicts the average monthly pension of people who get an earnings-related or a national pension.
+The review excludes persons who get a part-time pension, a partial old-age pension or only a survivors’ pension.
 The pensions are presented in gross amounts.

 Statistics on Pensioners in Finland